 PTSD

-Post Traumatic Stress Disorder (PTSD) occurs after a traumatic event such as an accident, the death of a loved one, the witnessing of violence or harm inflicted upon them.
-They may react to this by withdrawing emotionally from regular activities; having nightmares; displaying an ongoing state of melancholy; avoiding people or places related to the event; or expressing anger in outbursts.
+Post Traumatic Stress Disorder (PTSD) occurs after a traumatic event such as abuse, an accident, the death of a loved one, the witnessing of violence or harm to others or oneself.
+A person may react to this by withdrawing emotionally from regular activities, having nightmares, displaying an ongoing state of melancholy, avoiding people or places related to the event, or expressing anger in outbursts.

 Psychotherapy and Cognitive Behavioral Therapy are the most common ways to treat PTSD and to make the child feel safe again.